crusnac/bioy/README.md

 ### Optional Parameters

-- translation is used to specify which translation you would like to be dispyed.
+- `translation` is used to specify which translation you would like to be dispyed.
 See https://www.biblegateway.com/versions/ for avaialble translation
-- col is used to specify how many columns are dispalyed.
+- `col` is used to specify how many columns are dispalyed.
+If not specified, the default is 3 columns.